GoogleCloudPlatform/cluster-toolkit/docs/gpu-support.md

 ## Supported modules

-* vm-instance
+* [vm-instance]
-* Slurm on GCP modules, both version 4 and version 5
+* Slurm on GCP modules where applicable, both version 4 and version 5
   * `schedmd-slurm-gcp-v5-*`
   * `SchedMD-slurm-on-gcp-*`
 * PBS Pro modules (`pbspro-*`)

 ## Accelerator definition automation

-The [vm-instance] and [schedmd-slurm-gcp-v5] modules support automation for defining the `guest_accelerator` config.
+The [vm-instance] and schedmd-slurm-gcp-v5 [node-group], [controller] and [login] modules support automation for defining the `guest_accelerator` config.
 If the user supplies any value for this setting, the automation will be bypassed.

 The automation is handled primary in the `gpu_definition.tf` files in these modules.
 This file assumes the existence of two input variables in the module: